dzaytsev91/mygf-instagram/README.md

 ## Plans

-1) Before starting check if I'm online, if not don't like any post
-2) Add possibility to like random images
+1) Add possibility to like random images
-3) Send me all images that bot liked to messenger that I can check when it will be time for this
+2) Send me all images that bot liked to messenger that I can check when it will be time for this